Interview Rick

 Bluffing & Psychology

-Q7: You write that bluffing should be disciplined, not a personality trait.
+Q7: You write that bluffing should be "disciplined, not a personality trait."
 What’s the biggest mistake players make when trying to bluff?

 Mindset & Long-Term Thinking

-Q9: You emphasize bankroll survival and long-term thinking.
+Q10: You emphasize bankroll survival and long-term thinking.
 How should recreational players think differently about money at the table?

 RICK'S WEBSITE